Will Lockhart

 Welcome to my website!

 I am a Research Fellow at the Institute on the Environment (IonE) working at the intersection of data science and sustainability.
 A physicist by training, I have expertise in modeling, data analysis and visualization, and thinking about complex systems in general.
-I’ve become increasingly interested in the ecological overshoot crisis and questions around how humanity can create a more resilient, sustainable, and equitable future.
+Lately my focus has been on the ecological overshoot crisis and questions around how humanity can create a more resilient, sustainable, and equitable future.

 Research:

-My current research focuses on the environmental impacts of land use in the United States.
-Agriculture now takes up nearly half of all habitable land on Earth (the majority of which goes to feeding livestock), and is one of the biggest sources of greenhouse gas emissions and biodiversity loss.
+My current research centers on the environmental impacts of land use in the United States.
+Agriculture now takes up nearly half of all habitable land on Earth (the majority of which goes to feeding livestock), and is one of the biggest contributors to greenhouse gas emissions, freshwater depletion, and biodiversity loss.
 At the same time, food is essential for human survival - so to create a sustainable world we must fix our agricultural system.
-I work on developing code for IonE’s Food System Supply-Chain Sustainability (FoodS3) model, which traces the impacts of US agriculture through the food supply chain.
+I work on developing IonE’s Food System Supply-chain Sustainability (FoodS3) model, which traces the impacts of US agriculture through the food supply chain.
 This will enable more accurate, region-specific carbon footprinting for the meat and dairy industries.
 I am also involved in a joint project between IonE and the US Forest Service on carbon accounting, using geospatial data to create detailed maps of carbon sources and sinks.

 Teaching: